instacart/makara/README.md

 ## Questions

 - Can I have more than one master database?
-  - No.  For now Makara assumes that there is only one master database.
-This allows Makara to work with more database types.
+  - Yes!
+You can define many slave and master roles.
+Be sure that your database replication is configured to handle multiple masters before you use this mode.
 - Can I use Makara for my Rails 2 project?
   - Nope.
 However, there are other project that [work well for Rails 2](https://github.com/tchandy/octopus)
 - Does Makara handle geographic selection of databases?